-Siblings almost always attend the annual CHASA Family Retreat where they can meet others who share similar situations.
+Siblings of a child with disabilities may be in need of information, support, or other resources.
+Siblings often attend the annual CHASA Family Retreat, CHASA Regional Family Reunions, and CHASA Local Groups where they can meet others who share similar situations.

 Siblings of Children with Special Health and Developmental Needs – fact sheet by ARCH with information on understanding the concerns of siblings, creating programs for them and a checklist for agencies